You are hereResources / Glossary of Neuroscience Terms

 lateral

-large divisions of the cerebral cortex
+large division of the cerebral cortex

 long-term memory

-memories that are stored in a variety of places in the brain over long periods of time
+memories that are stored in a variety of places in the brain over long periods of time (Recency and Primacy Effects)

 medial